Algeria entry requirements for Uganda passport holders

 May be checked

-Ugandan passport holders need a visa to enter Algeria in 2026.
-You must apply at an Algerian embassy before you travel — there is no visa on arrival or e-visa option.
-Processing can take several weeks, so plan ahead.
+Ugandan passport holders need a visa to enter Algeria for any purpose, including tourism.
+You must apply through an Algerian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Ugandan citizens.
+Start the process well ahead of your planned departure, as it involves paperwork and processing time.

 Entry requirements